configcat/docs/website/docs/sdk-reference/dart.md

 ### 4. (Optional) Set up Flutter caching

-If you're using the SDK in a Flutter application, we recommend to use our [Flutter Preferences Cache](https://github.com/configcat/flutter-preferences-cache) for caching.
-It uses the [shared_preferences](https://pub.dev/packages/shared_preferences) package to store the downloaded `config.json`.
+If you're using the SDK in a Flutter application, it's recommended to use the [Flutter Preferences Cache](https://github.com/configcat/flutter-preferences-cache) implementation for caching.
+It stores the downloaded `config.json` using the [shared_preferences](https://pub.dev/packages/shared_preferences) package.

 ```dart
 final client = ConfigCatClient.get(